 An original Nikki Giovanni poem is included in honor of these jewels.
 What an honor it is to age.
 And why not show off the best of our Black Women over 50 who come from accomplished lives, locally and globally?
 This coffee table book is a must for your home and as a gift giving idea as we celebrate this year and every year, Black Girls [Who] Rock Over 50!

 1. Look See by Kerry James Marshall

 Who paints us, so black, opaquely black, with strength in each stroke?
 Kerry James Marshall.
 His Look See tabletop book is entitled after his 2014 exhibit.
 Marshall has been recording the black body for over three decades consistently, intentionally and beautifully.
 The book’s title and cover art are so striking and invite you to look … see.

 Marshall portrays youth, interiors, nudes, estate gardens, land and seascapes that feature the significant representation of the Black female (and male) body like no one before or probably after.
 Add this vibrant masterpiece of black art to your coffee table collection.

 Now is the time to unapologetically celebrate [Black] Women’s History Month this March and beyond by bringing images of you into your home.
 Each book represented in this list is a visual sermon on how utterly phenomenal the Black Woman has, is and always will be.

-Complement your coffee table books with African print fabric decor at Reflektion Design.
+Complement the look of your coffee table and home with African inspired decor from Reflektion Design.